 Let your child learn to climb in one of the world’s climbing meccas

-Your kid will meet new friends who share the same interests in this breathtaking location
+Your kid will meet new friends who share the same interests

 Let a professional guide show your kid how to transition from gym to outdoor climbing in this youth climbing camp in Smith Rock State Park.
 They’ll meet other kids who are into climbing and make long-lasting friendships while working together as a team.
 With Smith Rock’s countless beginner-friendly routes on offer and camping added into the mix, your child will leave wanting more.

 Once your kid arrives at Smith Rock State Park, they’ll get to know other climbers and their guide and prepare for 5 days of climbing, camping, and participating in all kinds of fun activities.
 They’ll get to explore the park and its wide variety of climbing and bouldering options and see what awaits them over the next five days.